OI-wiki/i18n/docs/basic/binary.md

+Last translate with upstream: [58b9fe6](https://github.com/OI-wiki/OI-wiki/blob/58b9fe67d667d265261d733b70b90e6cf0eaefdd/docs/basic/binary.md)

 ## Bisection method

+The article will briefly introduce binary search, along with ternary search and binary answer.

-### Binary Search
+### Introduction

 [Binary search](https://en.wikipedia.org/wiki/Binary_search_algorithm#:~:text=In%20computer%20science%2C%20binary%20search,middle%20element%20of%20the%20array.), also known as half-interval search, logarithmic search, or binary chop, is a search algorithm used to find an element in an ordered array.

+###

 Take the example of finding a number in an ascending array.

-Each time it examines the middle element of the current interval, if the middle element is just what we are looking for, then the search process is ended; if the middle element is less than the target value, which means the left side is smaller and no elements will be found there, it just needs to search in the right side; if the middle element is greater than the value found, same as above, the right side will only be larger and there will be no target element.
-So it only needs to search in the left side.
+Each time it examines the middle element of the current interval.
+If the middle element is just what we are looking for, then the search process is ended; if the middle element is less than the target value, which means the left side is smaller and no elements will be found there, it just needs to search in the right side; if the middle element is greater than the value found, same as above, the right side will only be larger and there will be no target element.
+So it only needs to search on the left side.

+### Properties

+#### Time Complexity

+The best time complexity is $O(1)$<!---when the middle element matches the query-->.

+The average as well as worst complexity is $O(\log n)$.
 In the binary search process, the query interval is halved each time, so for an array of length $n$ , at most $O(\log n)$ searches will be performed.

+#### Space Complexity

+Iteration version of binary searching's space complexity is $O(1)$.

+Space complexity of Recursive version (without tail call elimination) of binary searching is $O(\log n)$.

+### Code impletion

 ```cpp
 int binary_search(int start, int end, int key) {